-When cutting quarter round returns the result is more pleasing to look at, as seen in this photo.
-This is a good way to finish off the quarter round when it ends at a door jamb or at the end of a wall.
+When cutting quarterly returns the result is more pleasing to look at, as seen in this photo.
+This is a good way to finish off the quarter round when it ends at a by jamb or at the end of a wall.

 Click on photos to enlarge

 I snapped this photo on a job where I was installing laminate in another part of the home.
-Here the installer cut the quarter round straight off where it meets the door jamb.
+Here you can install the quarter round straight off where it meets the jamb.
 Not too pretty.

-You will need this saw for cutting the returns, it is quicker and easier.
-Or you can use a hand tool called a miter box which has a little hand saw to make the cuts.
+You will need this saw for cutting the returns, it's quicker and easier.
+Or you can use a tool called a miter box which has a little hand saw to make the cuts.

 I use adhesive caulk for gluing the return in place.
 If your installing wood grain 1/4 round you can use wood putty or colored sealant.